 1th – 30th Nov 2020– Open invitation to SE9 community for letter writing

-We are inviting all young people (4-10 years) and 50+ participants in the SE9 and those who have links with the area to take part in this project.
-Please refer to our letter writing guidance which will be available to download from our website soon.
-You can get involved by writing and sending us a letter through –
+We are inviting all young people (5-10 years) and 50+ participants in the SE9 and those who have links with the area to take part in this project.
+Scroll down to find tips and ideas about what you can include in your letter .
+You can write and send us a letter through –